FlorinAndrei/ml-setup/README.md

 Every time you run `ansible-playbook -i inventory install.yml` in the repo folder from now on, it will replay the process.
 If new packages are available, it will install the updated versions.

-If you want to keep existing package versions (for stability reasons), you must edit `group_vars/all` and change `package_state` from `latest` to `present`.
+If you want to keep existing package versions (for stability reasons), you must edit `~/.bash_profile` and change `ansible_package_state` from `latest` to `present`.
 When you do that, subsequent runs will simply correct missing packages (uninstalled by mistake), but will not update existing packages.
-I recommend editing `package_state` to avoid surprises in the future.
+I recommend editing `ansible_package_state` to avoid surprises in the future.
 You can always update individual packages if you absolutely have to:

 ```
 apt-get update
 apt-get upgrade <package-name>
 ```

-If you change `package_state` to `present`, you should also never run `apt-get upgrade` since it does the same thing as `package_state: 'latest'` (apply all available upgrades).
+If you change `ansible_package_state` to `present`, you should also never run `apt-get upgrade` since it does the same thing as `latest` (apply all available upgrades).
 You should also disable the GUI update reminder on the desktop.

 ## Maintenance